PureVita Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 As a group, the brand features an average protein content of 27% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

-When you consider the protein-boosting effect of the potato protein, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effects of the potato protein, flax seed and peas, this looks like the profile of a kibble containing a moderate amount of meat.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.